Couples counselling for heterosexual, same sex and non-binary couples

 - Don’t use affection, sex and loving behaviour to reward or punish.

 Understanding is more than just repeating back what your partner is telling you.
-If you really understand, you will be able to recap the importance, significance and/or implication of what your partner is telling you.
+If you really understand, you will be able to recap the importance, significance and/or implication of what your partner is telling you in a way that makes them feel heard.
 In order to really understand, you will probably need to recap the facts and emotions of what you hear, ask questions for clarification, and ask about the implications or symbolism of what they are telling you.
 Understanding and acceptance is something we all crave.
 Giving it is a priceless gift.

 You deserve the best trained relationship coaches if you’re planning to invest time and money in your relationship.
 If you’re not ready to book an appointment, call us on 0421 961 687 to book a FREE 10 minute phone consultation to discuss how we may be able to assist you.